New Bail Bond Laws in Connecticut

 The “form of bail varies from jurisdiction”, but the common forms of bail include:

 - Surety — when a third party agrees to be responsible for the debt or obligation of the defendant.
-In many jurisdictions this service is provided commercially by a bail bondsman, where the agent will receieve 10% of the bail amount up front and will keep said amount regardless if the defendant appears in court.
+In many jurisdictions, this service is provided commercially by a bail bondsman, where the agent will receive 10% of the bail amount up front and will keep said amount regardless if the defendant appears in court.
 The court in many jurisdictions, especially jurisdictions that prohibit bail bondsmen, may demand a certain amount of the total bail (typically 10%) be given to the court, which, unlike with bail bondsmen, is returned if the defendant does not violate the conditions of bail.

 - Cash — typically “cash only”, where the defendant must provide the amount of the bail to the court.

 In many jurisdictions, the defendant can post bail either by cash and/or surety.

 In pre-independence America, bail bond law was based on English law.
 Some of the colonies simply guaranteed their subjects the protections of British law.
 In 1776, after the Declaration of Independence, those which had not already done so, enacted their own versions of bail law.

 Section 9 of Virginia’s 1776 Constitution states, “excessive bail ought not to be required…” In 1785, the following was added, “Those shall be let to bail who are apprehended for any crime not punishable in life or limb… But if a crime be punishable by life or limb, or if it be manslaughter and there be good cause to believe the party guilty thereof, he shall not be admitted to bail.”